Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Twirl on hand-carved wooden horses at a hundred-year-old amusement center.

-Celebrating its centennial in 2022, the Loof Hippodrome brings a pleasant touch of nostalgia to the bustling tourist area in Santa Monica, California.
+The Loof Hippodrome celebrated its centennial in 2022, and it brings a pleasant touch of nostalgia to the bustling tourist area in Santa Monica, California.

 Kids and adults alike love the classic carousel, which features hand-carved wooden horses.
 An old-fashioned soda counter serves frosty treats, often with a shorter line than other nearby food stands.